GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/solutions.md

 ```
   export const makeMovieRecommendation = ai.prompt('movie');
 ```
 > **Note** Participants may attempt to manually override model in the prompt file directly.
-It will not result in a good model response because every model interacts uniquely and updating a model typically also requires adjustments to the prompting.
+It will not result in a good model response.
+Every model interacts uniquely, and updating a model typically also requires adjustments to the prompting.
 Participants may expore the difference in the prompt definitions between movie.v2.prompt and movie.prompt driven by the model change.